secbrief/secbrief.github.io/contact.md

 <hr>

 The best way to contact SecBrief.org is by email: secbrief@users.noreply.github.com.
-Should digital means not suffice, smoke signals are a viable alternative.
+Should electronic means not suffice, smoke signals are a viable alternative.